Mapping the capitals of the Roman Empire

 THE NAMES OF THE ROMAN STATE

 At first we need to point out to the fact that standardised state names and politonyms are the result of modernity and Westphalian-logic world.
 Thus in the time of the Roman State (till AD 1453) every state could have numerous official names, depending on the political or legal contexts, and they were all regarded as legitimate.
-Throughout history, all the names used for the Roman State stemmed from the

 The Roman State was known as the Res publica Romana/Ῥωμαίων Επικράτεια.
 Its most proper name of the political system was the Republic of the Roman People/Res publica Romanorum/Πολιτεία τῶν Ῥωμαίων: it officially was a Republic.
 The Imperial dimension was asserted in the international relations of the Empire as Imperium Romanum/Ἀρχὴ τῶν Ῥωμαίων.
 Some sources refer to Authority of the Romans/Auctoritas Romanorum/Eξουσία τῶν Ῥωμαίων when it is the legal context of the State.